DIM Gummies Are Tricky to Make—Here’s Why

 2. Water and oil don't mix—and that's a problem

-A lot of manufacturers just throw in an emulsifier and hope for the best.
+Many manufacturers just throw in an emulsifier and hope for the best.
 That leads to cloudy gummies and short shelf lives.

 3. The bitter truth about DIM

 DIM has a notoriously bitter, almost sulfurous taste.
 A gummy's flavor system relies on a delicate balance of sweeteners and acids to mask it.
 Too much acid weakens the gummy structure.
-Too little leaves a nasty aftertaste that consumers will notice immediately.
+Too little leaves a nasty aftertaste consumers will notice immediately.

 For texture, we blend gelatin and pectin.
 Pectin alone releases bitterness too fast.
 Pure gelatin causes syneresis—the gummy weeps liquid over time.
 The blend gives a firm-but-chewy bite that holds the encapsulated droplets in suspension perfectly.